MehdiMirzaie2/42-born2beroot/README.md

 4. Lastly type `chmod 777 monitoring.sh`

 ### Part 6.5.1 - Copy Text Below onto Virtual Machine
+## The clip board of the host machine and VM are not connected so we will have to connect to the VM with ssh.

 1. Copy this text (To copy the text below, hover with your mouse to the right corner of the text below and a copy icon will appear).
 ```